British brass band: Contesting in the United Kingdom

 British banding is highly competitive, with bands organized into five sections much like a football league – Championship section, 1st section, 2nd section, 3rd section and 4th section.
 Competitions are held throughout the year at local, regional, and national levels, and at the end of each year there are promotions and relegations.

 At a national level the main contest is the National Brass Band Championship, and this determines a band's section.
 For this, the UK is split into 8 regions: London and Southern Counties, Midlands, North of England, North West, Scotland, Wales, West of England, and Yorkshire.
 Each year in Spring the bands compete in a regional contest for their section, and the top two or three in each section go on to the "National Finals" in Autumn.
 As of 2025, the finals for Sections 1 to 4 are held at The Centaur at Cheltenham Racecourse, and the finals for the Championship Section at the Royal Albert Hall in London (as featured in the film Brassed Off).
+From 2026, the finals for Sections 1 to 4 are moving to the York Barbican.

-The bands are awarded points for their result (1st gets 1 point, 9th gets 9 points), and this is added to the previous two years to give a three-year total.
+The bands are awarded points for their result at the annual regional championships (1st gets 1 point, 9th gets 9 points), and this is added to the previous two years to give a three-year total.
 Two or three bands with the best total are promoted, and two or three bands are relegated.
+Promotion and relegation are managed on a regional level with bands promoted and relegated within their regional league tables.

 There are also separate contests for university brass bands, including the annual UniBrass contest, founded at Lancaster University in 2010 and hosted in 2025 by the University of Cardiff.
 The Cambridge and Oxford University brass bands also compete against each other in annual 'varsity' contests.

 The National Youth Band Brass Championships held annually has a Youth Champs' non-competitive section offering the opportunity for young people new to brass to take part and contribute a performance without the pressure of competition.